 Easy to misdiagnose as

-Hard-refreshing the browser doesn’t help — the issue is upstream DNS, not local cache.
-Flush local DNS once you’ve confirmed propagation is complete.
+Hard-refreshing the browser doesn’t help, because the problem is upstream DNS, not your browser or local cache.
+Flush local DNS only once you’ve confirmed propagation is complete — flushing too early just re-pulls whatever stale answer your nearest resolver still holds.

-- After change, wait the original TTL duration before declaring it “broken.”
+- After the change, wait the original TTL before declaring it broken.

 FAQ